Two Blue Dyes with Very Different Trajectories

 Is methylene blue the same as gentian violet?

 They are different compounds from different chemical families.
 Methylene blue is a thiazine dye; gentian violet is a triarylmethane dye.
-They differ in molecular structure, process of action, safety profile, and modern applications.
-The only similarities are their intense color and their 19th-century origins as biological stains.
+They differ in molecular structure, mechanism of action, safety profile, and modern applications.
+The only similarities are their intense colour and their 19th-century origins as biological stains.

 Why is gentian violet still available if it has safety concerns?

 Gentian violet remains available in some countries for specific clinical uses, especially as a topical antifungal for oral thrush in settings where alternatives are limited or expensive.
-However, its availability has decreased in many markets, and several regulatory bodies have restricted its use.
+Its availability has decreased in many markets, however, and its use has been restricted in several places.
 It persists in some formularies because of its low cost and effectiveness against Candida species, but the trend is toward replacement with safer alternatives.

 Which compound is better for brain health?